awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 Amazon RDS supports Oracle Application Express \(APEX\) through the use of the `APEX` and `APEX-DEV` options\.
 Oracle APEX can be deployed as a run\-time environment or as a full development environment for web\-based applications\.
 Using Oracle APEX, developers can build applications entirely within the web browser\.
 For more information, see [Oracle Application Express](https://apex.oracle.com/) in the Oracle documentation\.

-Oracle APEX consists of two main components:
+Oracle APEX consists of the following main components:
 + A *repository* that stores the metadata for APEX applications and components\.
 The repository consists of tables, indexes, and other objects that are installed in your Amazon RDS DB instance\.
 + A *listener* that manages HTTP communications with Oracle APEX clients\.
 The listener accepts incoming connections from web browsers, forwards them to the Amazon RDS DB instance for processing, and then sends results from the repository back to the browsers\.
-The APEX Listener was renamed Oracle Rest Data Services \(ORDS\) in Oracle 12c\.
+Amazon RDS for Oracle supports the following types of listeners:
+  + For APEX version 5\.0 and later, use Oracle Rest Data Services \(ORDS\) version 19\.1 and higher\.
+We recommend that you use the latest supported version of Oracle APEX and ORDS\.
+The documentation describes older versions for backwards compatibility only\.
+  + For APEX version 4\.1\.1, you can use Oracle APEX Listener version 1\.1\.4\.
+  + Oracle HTTP Server and `mod_plsql`\.
+**Note**
+Amazon RDS doesn't support the Oracle XML DB HTTP server with the embedded PL/SQL gateway; you can't use this as a listener for APEX\.
+In general, Oracle recommends against using the embedded PL/SQL gateway for applications that run on the internet\.

+  For more information about these listener types, see [About Choosing a Web Listener](https://docs.oracle.com/database/apex-5.1/HTMIG/choosing-web-listener.htm#HTMIG29321) in the Oracle documentation\.

 When you add the Amazon RDS APEX options to your DB instance, Amazon RDS installs the Oracle APEX repository only\.
-Install the Oracle APEX Listener on a separate host, such as an Amazon EC2 instance, an on\-premises server at your company, or your desktop computer\.
+Install your listener on a separate host, such as an Amazon EC2 instance, an on\-premises server at your company, or your desktop computer\.

 The APEX option uses storage on the DB instance class for your DB instance\.
 Following are the supported versions and approximate storage requirements for Oracle APEX\.